ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 )
 print(config.json())
 ```
-If you need to, supply an rclone config for the desired storage
+If you need to, supply an rclone config for the desired storage.
+(For further details, refer to <https://rclone.org/docs/#configure>)
 ```python
 acacia_config = {
     "name": "myacacia",